Star Trek VI: The Undiscovered Country: Design

 As he had when he directed The Wrath of Khan, Meyer attempted to modify the look of Star Trek to fit his vision.
 Cinematographer Hiro Narita's previous work had been on effects films such as The Rocketeer, where he had time and money to make a lavish period fantasy; with The Undiscovered Country, he was constantly under time and budgetary pressures.
 Though Narita confessed that he knew nothing about Star Trek, Meyer replied that he did not want him to have any preconceived notions about the look of the series.

+Meyer had never been happy with the brightly lit corridors and feel of Enterprise, a dissatisfaction that extended to his work on The Wrath of Khan.
+For The Undiscovered Country, Meyer wanted the Enterprise interiors to feel grittier and more realistic; the metal was worn around the edges to look used without looking beat up.
+Wanting to avoid an overly bright, stage look, Narita focused on keeping lighting low and spotty.
+"By keeping the light down, you see a little less and it becomes more textural," visual effects supervisor Scott Farrar explained.
+To avoid making the Enterprise look like Klingon vessels, Narita avoided using smoke for atmosphere, instead focusing on high contrast lighting.
+Meyer acknowledged that had he been the creator of the franchise, "I would have probably designed a much more claustrophobic world because it's much more dramatic."
+The corridors were reduced in width and included angled bulkhead dividers, with exposed conduits added to the ceiling to convey a claustrophobic feel reminiscent of the submarine film The Hunt for Red October.